puppetlabs/design-system/source/react/library/button-select/ButtonSelect.md

-The ButtonSelect component allows users to execute actions from a dropdown menu list appearing below a button element.
-It can be rendered with the full set of stylistic options available to the button component.
-It supports both imperative actions handled with click events and navigation actions with anchor tags.
+The ButtonSelect component allows users to select a value or set of values from a list of options.
+It behaves much like a form element, but is intended for use outside of forms for general page control.
+The selected value is updated automatically when the user selects a new option.

 ### Basic use

-Actions are specified by entries in an `actions` array prop.
-In most cases, action callbacks should be specified with the `onClick` property of each action item.
-If the action involves navigation, an anchor tag or custom link component with appropriate props (`href` or `to`) specifying the navigation location.
-Each action can optionally include an icon.
+Options are specified by entries in an `options` array prop.
+Each requires a unique value and a friendly label to display to users.
 ```
 const options = [
   { value: 'one', label: 'One' },